davidRortego/web-resume/resume.md

 hand -->
 ### <span>E-Commerce Coordinator/Analyst</span> <spam>Elliott Electric Supply | </span> <span>Feb 2014 -- May 2022</span>

-* Worked with a variety of B2B e-commerce document data standards including ASC X12, cXML and RosettaNet.
+* Worked daily with a variety of B2B e-commerce document data standards including ASC X12, cXML and RosettaNet.
 * Created EDI document translation maps used to transform both incoming and outgoing business data into both human-readable formats and as input for a diverse variety of ERP systems.
+* Planned and conducted several major bi-yearly EDI server software upgrades including presenting our progress at regular intervals to stakeholders.

 ## Education & Certification